 Hearing Loss Causes

 Occupational and recreational exposure to loud noises can lead to physical damage to the ear and hearing loss over time.
 Exposure to very loud sounds, such as explosions and firearms, can cause immediate damage and hearing loss.
+Learn more about our hearing protection.

 INJURY AND TRAUMA